DreamChaserMXF/dreamchasermxf.github.com/index.md

 Project 1.
 Incident Search Engine

-Building a search engine (named *CosmosSearch*) for the Cosmos Incident Management System, which can provide potential solutions to Cosmos users whoes cluster jobs are failed.
-The search engine extracts the key words and domain-specific words from users' error messages, and retrieves the similar issues from the existing incident log files, and finally provide users with the issue descriptions and corresponding solutions.
-It's main contributions are saving both users' time of submitting incident reports to designated responsible individuals (DRIs), and DRIs' time for laboriously checking each incident reports.
+Building a search engine (named *CosmosSearch*) for the Cosmos Incident Management System, which can provide potential solutions to Cosmos users whose cluster jobs are failed.
+The search engine extracts the key words and domain-specific words from users' error messages and retrieves the similar issues from the existing incident log files, and finally, provide users with the issue descriptions and corresponding solutions.
+Its main contribution is saving both users' time of submitting incident reports to designated responsible individuals (DRIs), and DRIs' time for laboriously checking each incident reports.

 Project 2.
 Data-Driven Test for Intellisense in Visual Studio

 Building a data-driven test module (named *Playback*) for Intellisense in Visual Studio.
 The main functionality of Intellisense is to auto-complete the source code while programmers are writing.
 However, there are countless grammatical token combinations which can hardly be covered by unit tests.
-Therefore, we built Playback to collects the submitted codes from clusters, checks each code pieces, and gather the checking result to generate an Intellisense bug report.
+Therefore, we built Playback to collect the submitted scripts from clusters, check each script, and gather the checking result to generate an Intellisense bug report.

 <!--
-The checking process starts with dividing a whole piece of code consisting of K tokens into K code fragments.
-The i-th code fragment is cut out from the original code piece, beginning at the first token and ending at i-th token.
-Each code fragment is inputed into Intellisense, from which a list of completion tokens are obtained.
+The checking process starts with dividing a script consisting of K tokens into K code fragments.
+The n-th code fragment is cut out from the original script, beginning at the first token and ending at the n-th token.
+Each code fragment is inputted into Intellisense, from which a list of completion tokens are obtained.
 Playback then checks whether the next token after the code fragment is contained in the completion list.
 -->

 ## Projects